 SFDI: Prior authorization is required for investments with (i) Swedish nexus, where (ii) certain influence requirements are fulfilled, and (iii) within an area covered by the law.
+Internal reorganizations are also covered by the notification obligation.

 • Swedish nexus.
 This includes direct or indirect investments in (i) an existing Swedish legal entity, (ii) a newly established Swedish legal entity, or (iii) Swedish assets.